What are dense breasts?

 Dense tissue can show up as white areas on the x-ray.
 Breast cancers also show up as white areas on x-rays.
 This makes breast cancer more difficult to detect in dense breasts.

-Breasts are normally denser in younger women and become less dense with increasing age.
+Breasts are normally denser when you are younger and becomes less dense with increasing age.

 We recommend that you continue to have regular breast screens as the best way of monitoring for any change in breast tissue.